sahil143/smart-card-layout/README.md

 # Smart Dashboard App

 A React-based intelligent dashboard that learns from your interactions and rearranges cards using TensorFlow.js machine learning.
-This project is built by a human and [cursor](https://www.cursor.com/).

 ## ✨ Features